johnwcowan/r7rs-work/TimeAdvancedCowan.md

 and 1 at 2:00 A.M. standard time one hour later on the day when daylight saving time ends in the U.S.
 The fold for any unaffected time is always 0.
-The idea behind the name is that the local time scale is folded up, as it were, replicating the same local times.
+The idea behind the name is that the UTC scale is folded up, as it were, with some parts of it representing the same local times.

 The current timezone can generally be obtained from the `TZ` environment variable.
 Note that there is no concept in this SRFI of